Sail Slides & Slugs – How to choose correctly.

 Once you have chosen the slide or slug and have checked it against your mast track to see if it fits correctly, you will then need to consider how to attach it to the sail.

-Sail Shackle – The nylon sail shackle is the cheapest and easiest option for attaching the slide to the sail.
+Sail Shackle: The nylon sail shackle is the cheapest and easiest option for attaching the slide to the sail.
 Sail shackles are available in a variety of sizes, so it’s important to check they will fit around both the slide and the eyelet in the sail.
-Offered with either a screw together or snap-on attachment.
+They are offered with either a screw-together or snap-on attachment.

-Webbing – The recommended option from sailmakers as it gives the nicest finish as well as proving the most forgiving for the sail.
-This choice is the most labour intensive and will require a sailmaker or experienced seamstress to install the slide or slug.
+Webbing: This is the recommended option from sailmakers as it gives the nicest finish and proves the most forgiving for the sail.
+This choice is the most labour-intensive and will require a sailmaker or experienced seamstress to install the slide or slug.

 Should you require any further details on any of the pieces of hardware mentioned above, then please look at the individual product pages where you can find a detailed product drawing, just click the PDF logo below the main product image.
 The Allen sales team is also happy to help and answer any further questions.